JuliaDataScience/JuliaDataScience/contents/stats.md

 ```

 In this chapter, we will cover only descriptive statistics.
 Inferential statistics is an important and fundamental component of applied sciences, but its scope is too broad.
-Let's begin on simple ways to summarize our data with central tendencies.
+So, let's begin on simple ways to summarize our data by using central tendencies.

 ## Central Tendencies Measures {#sec:stats_central}